The Practical Power Of Listening To Yourself (Ultimate Guide)

 And what it says shouldn’t be taken at face value, because, although your inner critic might seem powerful and mean, it’s actually scared and out of its depth.

-When it says “You’re rubbish at this“, what it means is “I’m worried that you might be rubbish at this.“
+- “You’re rubbish at this“, what it means is “I’m worried that you might be rubbish at this.“

-When it says “You’ll never get anywhere“, what it means is “I’m scared that you’ll never get anywhere.“
+- “You’ll never get anywhere“, what it means is “I’m scared that you’ll never get anywhere.“

-When it said to me, “why bother – no-one will ever read this“, what it meant was, “I’m worried no one will ever read this, and I don’t want you to be disappointed.“
+- “why bother – no-one will ever read this“, what it meant was, “I’m worried no one will ever read this, and I don’t want you to be disappointed.“

 Take a moment to feel this shift.